yashasip/CGPACalculator/README.md

 # CGPA Calculator
 A GUI App which computes VTU SGPA, CGPA Grade and Percentage built using Java Swings.

+# Highlights
+- Save: Saves Marks scored in each Semester for every Subject as a Text File.
+- Accessing: User can Reopen the Saved Text File in the app, View it, Add and Update data.

 ## Developer Team
 - [Yashas Ip](https://github.com/yashasip)
 - [Sarah Augustian](https://github.com/Saraugustian)